marafiq/adnanrafiq/blog/what-why-how-of-adapter-pattern-in-csharp/index.md

     Adapter ->> Client: Returns information to the Client
 ```

-Any application that integrates with other services might already be using an Adapter Pattern in form of SDK.
+Any application that integrates with other services might already use an Adapter Pattern in the form of SDK.
 Some examples are below:
 - AWS S3 C# SDK is an Adapter that hides the REST API (Adaptee).
 - C# OAUTH 2.0 SDK for Authorization.
-- Virus Scanner which utilize unmanaged code.
+- Virus Scanner, which utilizes unmanaged code.
 - Reading MS Office files.
 - CSV Reader.

-In light of above examples, any IO based operations essentially are implemented by using an Adapter Pattern.
+In light of the above examples, any IO-based operations essentially implement an Adapter Pattern.

 :::info A Tip, but It depends upon your context.
 Applying an Adapter Pattern to match the Adaptee with your application domain language is often beneficial.
-In DDD context it is also refereed as Anti Corruption Layer.
+In the DDD context, an Anti-Corruption Layer implements an Adapter Pattern.
-For example, an internal or third-party service might be using a very different naming conventions than your application.
+For example, an internal or third-party service might use very different naming conventions than your application.
-An old JAVA SOAP Web Service often use underscore in properties names such as first_name, last_name, user_role etc.
+An old JAVA SOAP Web Service often uses underscore in properties names such as first_name, last_name, user_role, etc.
 :::

-## Why to use it?
+## Why use it?
 It encapsulates the conversion of input & output and communication between the Client and Adaptee.
-The conversion can be as simple as C# object to JSON and vice versa, or writing custom parser to understand the XML elements.
+The conversion can be as simple as C# object to JSON and vice versa or writing a custom parser to understand the XML elements.

 Though replacing the Adaptee is not the primary intent of the pattern, C# implementation can help replace the Adaptee without changing the Client usage call-site.
 The new Adaptee must provide the same business operations for any replacement to succeed.
 An Adapter pattern can be helpful to migrate legacy applications to newer implementations slowly.